-Residents who are issued with a parking permit must read and agree to the conditions outlined within the parking agreement.
+Residents who are issued with a parking permit must read and agree to the conditions outlined within the parking agreement, a copy of which is received as part of the application process.

 UniHall assumes no responsibility for damage, loss or theft of vehicles parked in the UniHall parking area (external or underground).
 Residents are strongly advised to take out appropriate vehicle insurance cover as a precaution against theft, damage and other potential risks.
 UWA Security must be notified of any damage or theft of motor vehicles via a security incident form (see Important Contacts on the final pages of the Handbook).